 Welcome to the official online help system for Northeastern University's Research Computing team!
-This documentation will help get you started with using Northeastern's Discovery cluster system.
-This help system contains the most up-to-date information and instructions on getting an account, connecting to the system, loading modules, running jobs, and storing data.
-If you are not familiar with high performance computing, you should take our training courses before working on the system.
-You can find information about the training and services that the Research Computing team provides at our website: http://www.rc.northeastern.edu.
+This documentation will assist you in using Northeastern's HPC cluster system.
+It contains the most up-to-date information and instructions on obtaining an account, connecting to the system, loading modules, running jobs, and storing data.
+If you are unfamiliar with high-performance computing, we recommend taking our training courses before using the system.
+For information on training and services, visit our Research Computing team website.

-This help system is updated frequently to reflect the latest information about Discovery, as well as to add new topics to help you with your research.
-Check back often to view our updates.
+This help system is frequently updated to reflect the latest discovery information and add new topics to assist you with your research.
+Check back often for updates.

-We want your feedback!
-If you have any comments or suggestions for topics you'd like to see covered in this documentation, submit a Research Computing Documentation request.
+We value your feedback!
+If you have any comments or suggestions for topics you want to be covered in this documentation, please submit a Research Computing Documentation request.